Parking Lot Accidents & Insurance: Fault, Claims & Coverage Explained

 In parking lot accidents — especially hit-and-runs — surveillance footage can be the difference between a denied claim and a full payout.
 Cameras at retail stores, gas stations, banks, and parking garages often capture license plates, vehicle colors, and the exact sequence of events.

-Key facts about surveillance footage:
+Key facts about surveillance footage in 2026:

 • Request footage formally from the business manager or security office, noting the date, time, and location